 #36 Visit the Natural History Museum

-On the north side of Victory Square – just south of the Kiselff Park – is one of the most interesting museums in Bucharest: Grigore Antipa National Museum of Natural History.
+On the north side of Victory Square – just south of the Kiselff Park – is the Grigore Antipa National Museum of Natural History.

-The massive, family-friendly museum displays a wide variety of animal species from around the world.
+The massive, family-friendly venue displays a wide variety of animal species from around the world.
 Expect everything from insects to dinosaur skeletons!

 #37 Learn about Romanian Musician George Enescu